Matin22/AllTheStars/README.md

 ## License

-This project is licensed under Public Domain.
-See `LICENSE.md` for details.
+This project is licensed under the [MIT License](LICENSE.md).
+See the `LICENSE.md` file for details.